atom/flight-manual.atom.io/content/shadow-dom/sections/removing-shadow-dom-styles.md

 #### When should I migrate my theme/package?

-- If you already want to test the migration once Atom `1.13` reaches the __Beta__ channel, you can change your `package.json` file to `"engines": { "atom": ">=1.13.0 <2.0.0" }`.
-This will make sure Atom doesn't update your theme or package before the user also updates Atom to version `1.13`.
+- If you already want to test the migration on master or Beta channel, make sure to change your `package.json` file to `"engines": { "atom": ">=1.13.0 <2.0.0" }`.
+This will prevent Atom from updating your theme or package before the user also updates Atom to version `1.13`.
 - Or you can wait until Atom `1.13` reaches __Stable__ (probably beginning of December 2016).
 Don't worry if you're a bit late, Atom will transform the deprecated selectors automatically to avoid breaking any themes or packages.
 But users will start to see a deprecation warning in [deprecation-cop](https://github.com/atom/deprecation-cop).